Akifbade/wms/AI-SESSION-CONTEXT.md

 **Auto-detected from recent commits and activity:**

 Recent work completed:
+- Add photo upload functionality for shipment assignment: Upload up to 10 photos when assigning shipments to racks, display photos in rack details and shipment info
 - Fix rack status: Calculate from actual stored boxes count, add cleanup endpoint for test data
 - Add bulk QR scan: Print all rack QR codes at once with grid layout